Does sweet potato help with joint pain during perimenopause?

 Beta-carotene and synovial antioxidant protection

 Sweet potato is one of the most beta-carotene-dense foods available.
 Beta-carotene protects cells and tissues from oxidative damage.
 In joint tissue, oxidative stress damages the cartilage matrix and the synovial fluid that cushions joint surfaces.
 Stahl and Sies (2012) documented the antioxidant activity of carotenoids in biological tissues.
-Maintaining high dietary antioxidant intake is associated with lower inflammatory load in joint tissue.
+Maintaining high dietary antioxidant intake is associated with lower inflammatory load in joint tissue, and sweet potato is one of the most practical ways to build that antioxidant intake consistently.

 Vitamin C and collagen synthesis

 A medium sweet potato provides around 37% of the daily value for vitamin C. Vitamin C is an essential cofactor in collagen synthesis.
 Collagen is the structural protein in cartilage, tendons, and ligaments.
-These tissues are already under increased stress during perimenopause due to reduced oestrogen-supported collagen production.
+These tissues are already under increased stress during perimenopause due to reduced estrogen-supported collagen production.
 Adequate vitamin C supports the body's capacity to maintain and repair collagen-dependent structures in and around joints.
+The decline in estrogen directly reduces collagen synthesis rates, making dietary vitamin C support more important during this life stage.

 Vitamin B6 and inflammation regulation